swolegoal/sshfs-home/README.md

 # sshfs-home

-Run the setup.sh script to setup and install this daemon.
+Run the setup.sh script add root to setup and install this daemon.

  ---------
- ./setup.sh
+ sudo ./setup.sh
  ---------